 - Requires Improvement: There needs to be a change in attitude towards work, and the student is at significant risk of underachieving.

-- Intervention Required: The student’s attitude to their learning is poor and they need adult intervention and supervision to achieve anything.
+- Concern: The student’s attitude to their learning is poor and they need adult intervention and supervision to achieve anything.